gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2020-11/index.md

 - EKS cluster now supports the aws-auth-merger functionality introduced in [terraform-aws-eks v0.23.0](https://github.com/gruntwork-io/terraform-aws-eks/releases/tag/v0.23.0).
 - Sets default values for the ssh-grunt group name in the ECS cluster
-- Updates Aurora & RDS modules to restore-from-snapshot using the snapshot's identifier
+- Updates Aurora &amp; RDS modules to restore-from-snapshot using the snapshot&apos;s identifier